 How to Apply Graphene Coating?

-Humidity and temperature play a big factor in “flash” time (time between application and when the coating is ready to be wiped off).
-We recommend applying in temperature between 65 and 75.
-In high temperatures, flash time would be expedited, so the first test applying a small section to determine workability before moving into the rest of the vehicle.
+Humidity and temperature play a big factor in “flash” time (the time between application and when the coating is ready to be wiped off).
+We recommend applying in temperatures between 65 and 75.
+Flash time would be expedited in high temperatures, so the first test applying a small section to determine workability before moving into the rest of the vehicle.
 Graphene coating could be applied to any painted, plastic, or glass surface (including windshield).

 How To Prepare The Surace for Graphene Coating Application?

-- Clean any loose dirt, contaminants, etc from the surface of paint and fiber.
+- Clean any loose dirt, contaminants, etc, from the surface of paint and fibre.

-- Use Clay bar to remove any rough embedded contaminants from the surface to make sure that no impurities interfere with the properties of the coating.
+- Use a Clay bar to remove any rough embedded contaminants from the surface to ensure that no impurities interfere with the properties of the coating.